raviqqe/doc/slides/stak/time.md

 # Startup time optimization

-- Now, the Scheme interpreter written by itself starts in ~200 ms on macOS!
+- Now, the Scheme interpreter written by Stak Scheme itself starts in ~200 ms on macOS!
+- foo

 --